Tips for Packaging, Branding, and Preparing Your Art

 Include a Certificate of Authenticity

-In my opinion, certificates of authenticity are a little hoity toity, but I do love the care that is taken to document details of a piece.
+In my opinion, certificates of authenticity are a little hoity-toity, but I do love the care that is taken to document the details of a piece.
 I created my own certificate using Canva, but tweaked it for a little humor and call it a “Certificate of Messiness,” to match my brand.
+As of 2022, I started using “Certificates of Creation”.
 You can do whatever you want with a certificate.
 It doesn’t need to adhere to any art world standard, in my opinion.

 If you want to include a Certificate of Authenticity, I recommend tracking details like title, size, date created, materials used, your contact information, social handles, and anything else you deem relevant for your art.